gridfusion-trainings/cditraining/README.md

 ### Location of self created chef cookbooks
 /Users/gridfusion/Desktop/programming/chef-repo/cookbooks/

+Tomcat cookbook is in ~/.berkshelf.
+To change i.e. the port from 2808 to something else edit the default.rb in /Users/gridfusion/.berkshelf/cookbooks/tomcat-0.17.3/attributes

 berks install : run it from above directory to install the local cookbooks in .berkshelf directory

 berks upload –force : run to upload cookbooks from .berkshelf to chef server